memorius/policy-auction/README-datastructures.txt

   You have N unspent pollies.
   You have created N policies.
   You have voted for N policies.

-- Anyone can create new policies, but it costs you X votes.
-How do we represent that?
-Just assign votes to it immediately, or special case?

 - Featured policies on front page.